 Ultimately, Doug decided it was time to start his own firm.
 He wanted to stream line the way he practiced law and knew the only way to accomplish that was to start fresh.
 So, with the help of two long-time legal assistants, he opened The Monsour Law Firm in April 2006.

 Since founding The Monsour Law Firm, Doug has handled numerous pharmaceutical cases.
 He served as lead lawyer in a large group of Fen-Phen cases against American Home Products/Wyeth involving heart valve damage, and pulmonary hypertension caused by the diet drugs Pondimin and Redux.
-He represented numerous Vioxx victims against Merck, Zyprexa victims against Eli Lilly, and Bextra and Celebrex Victims against Pfizer, and Trasylol victims against Bayer.
+He represented numerous Vioxx victims against Merck, Zyprexa victims against Eli Lilly, Bextra and Celebrex Victims against Pfizer, and Trasylol victims against Bayer.
 He has also handled numerous Ortho-Evra cases.
 Stevens Johnson Syndrome cases (caused by Dilantin), and Avandia cases.
 He has also been counsel in defective medical device cases against Zimmer (defective hip and knee replacements) and Stryker (hip replacements).

 A New Need: Oil Field Lawyers

 In 2008, a strange thing happened.
 A man walked into Doug’s office to ask for help.
 The man had been severely hurt while working in the oil field.
 He had been to see four other lawyers and all of them told him there was nothing they could do for him.
 Doug talked with the man at length.
-He was an honest, hard working family man.
+He was an honest, hardworking family man.
 And, he was seriously injured.
 His injuries prevented him from providing for his family.
 The more Doug talked with the man, the more it became apparent: the other lawyers missed something.
 Doug agreed to take the cases and within 18 months, made a large settlement on his client’s behalf.
 Since this initial conversation with the injured worker, Doug and his firm have continuously represented many hard working oil field workers who are hurt through no fault of their own.
 In fact, it is believed that the firm has handled more oilfield injury cases than any other firm in East Texas, if not the state of Texas.

 Doug is Board Certified by the Texas Board of Legal Specialization in Personal Injury Trail Law and has also earned the designation of Board Certified Civil Trial Advocate from the National Board of Trial Advocacy.
 He was inducted into the Million Dollar Advocates Forum in 2000.
 In 2004, 2005, 2007, 200, and 2009, Doug was selected by the Texas Monthly magazine as one of the “Rising Star” Lawyers in Texas.
 In 2009, the month he turned 40, Doug was informed he had been selected as a “Super Lawyer”.
 He was again named “Super Lawyer” in 2010, 2011, 2012, 2013, and 2014.

 Doug also frequently lectures at legal seminars on the topic of pharmaceutical litigation.
 He has spoken at Texas Tech School of Law and to various trial lawyer organizations.
 He has been admitted to the State Bar of Texas since 1994 and is also admitted to practice before the United States District Courts for the Eastern, Southern, and Northern Districts of Texas.